 Liking Your Own Post

 Sometimes, you don’t have to be purposefully misleading in order to lose your followers’ trust.
-The recent Facebook hoax a few months ago proved that, once again.
-If you are the one in control of a business’s social media postings, it’s crucial to fact check anything before you share it.
+Every few months a recurring Facebook hoax proves that, once again.
+If you are the one in control of a business’s social media postings, it’s crucial to fact-check anything before you share it.
 Without doing your research, you risk breaking trust with your customers and the public.
-If you post this hoax, who is going to believe you when your next post is saying that your company only uses organic materials or your profits are up 100% this quarter?
+If you post this hoax, who is going to believe you when your next post is saying that your company only uses organic materials or that your profits are up 100% this quarter?

 Heavily Political or Religious Opinions

 Your company’s social media profiles don’t have to be strictly industry-related news, but they’re not the place to say political or religious views.
 You may seriously offend or turn away potential customers who do not agree with you.
 Keep in mind that your personal page represents you and therefore your company as well, so try to keep it as drama-free as possible as well.
 If you really want people to know your choice for the next President or how you feel about a Supreme Court ruling, share it on your personal page and make your account private.

 Full disclosure: this is not one I came up with myself, but when someone else brought it up I couldn’t have agreed more.
 If you are not a doctor or nurse, writing posts about the dangers of conventional medicine and medical treatments, with links to articles about the miracle effects of vegetable smoothies, is not only off-putting, it’s irresponsible.
 This could potentially be a big deal if you’re sharing these from your company’s page especially.
 Don’t set your company up for a lawsuit or you up for some bad exposure by stepping into a field you’re not an expert in.